-Last year, we launched our Police Training Programme, teaching police to recognise that animal abuse rarely exists independently of other serious crimes, and evidencing how it links with their existing work.
+In March 2018, we launched our Police Training Programme, teaching police to recognise that animal abuse rarely exists independently of other serious crimes, and evidencing how it links with their existing work.

 We’re training police to treat all animal cruelty crimes as possible indicators of other criminal activity, such as child abuse, domestic violence, murder, drugs or firearms, and how to investigate these linked crimes professionally.